jonathonmcmurray/kdbslack/README.md

  }
  ```

- Due to their location in `util/slack.q`, currently all event plugins will always be loaded.
-However for them to work, you will need to use the `-post` option on the command line & specify a publicly accessible port that is also configured on Slack.
+ When starting kdbslack, include `events` in the load directories to load these plugins.
+You will also need to use the `-post` option on the command line & specify a publicly accessible port that is also configured on Slack.

 ## workers/